-Germany's East Friesland Tea Ceremony
+East Friesland and its Tea Culture

-Starting with "wake up" or "warm up" early in the morning - one before noon, the 'Elf'rtje' - one in the afternoon around 3 pm, mixed with rock sugar and cream or, especially on a cold winters day, with Koem, a locally distilled rum - and in the evening after 8 pm, a tea which is often brewed with herbs.
+Starting with "wake up" or "warm up" early in the morning; another before noon, the "Elf'rtje"; one in the afternoon around 3 pm, mixed with rock sugar and cream or, especially on a cold winters day, with Koem, a locally distilled rum.
+To end the day, after 8 pm, a tea that is often brewed with herbs.

 Nevertheless the entire process of brewing and drinking Friesen Tea is almost like a sacred ritual, a tea ceremony filled with tradition, etiquette and superstition.

-Each year, after the tea is harvested and has arrived in Germany, tea testers try up to 400 different varieties a day, all having come from different plantations and areas in the world, and generally choose between ten and twenty different teas to obtain the unique Frisian taste.
+Each year, after the tea is harvested and has arrived in Germany, tea testers try up to 400 different varieties a day, all from different plantations and areas in the world.
+Then choose between ten and twenty different teas to obtain the unique Frisian taste.

 Kluntjes are large, single clear crystals of brown or white sugar that are impossible to bite, difficult to suck, and are left to dissolve in the tea.

-The 'lower classes' could not afford to buy sugar in the early days of its European production from beet, however they collected the residue from the bottom of sugar barrels where the dregs of syrup had solidified during refining.
+The "lower classes" could not afford to buy sugar in the early days of its European production from beet, however they collected the residue from the bottom of sugar barrels where the dregs of syrup had solidified during refining.
 These pieces of sugar, Kluntjes, were treasured and each small lump had to be used in several cups of tea, then anything left in the cup was given to children as a treat.

 The Tea Ceremony